Alfred C. Stiglbauer

 Aug.
 16, 1923 — Jan.
 30, 2016

-Al is survived by his wife, Mary Katherine of 67 years; daughters Gail (William) Fons of Brookfield, and Charlotte (Michael) Martin of Hartford; grandsons Andrew Fons of Milwaukee and Eric (Kym) Bichel of Slinger; great-granddaughter Brandy Lynn Bichel; niece (daughter-like) Gloria (Paul) Johnson of Colorado, Nephew (son-like) Frank Stephan of Florida.
+Al is survived by his wife, Mary Katherine, of 67 years; daughters Gail (William) Fons of Brookfield and Charlotte (Michael) Martin of Hartford; grandsons Andrew Fons of Milwaukee and Eric (Kym) Bichel of Slinger; great-granddaughter Brandy Lynn Bichel; niece (daughter-like) Gloria (Paul) Johnson of Colorado; and nephew (son-like) Frank Stephan of Florida.
 He is also survived by a number of other nieces, nephews, other relatives and friends.

 He was preceded in death by his parents and sister Geraldine Rogers.

 Memorials in Al’s honor to the Wisconsin Honor Flight would be appreciated.

 A memorial service will be held at 1:00 p.m. on Saturday, Feb.
 13, at Pederson-Nowatka Funeral Home of Watertown with Fr.
 Michael Strachota presiding.
 Visitation will be from 11:00 a.m. until the time of service at the funeral home.

 Pederson-Nowatka Funeral Homes is caring for the family.
 To place an online condolence, please visit www.pn-fh.com